leonidboykov/getmoe/README.md

 ## Usage

 The only implemented command for now is `get`.
-Here is the usage example.
+Here is the usage example

 ```
 USAGE: